 Now let's think about the key details of the story.
 Think about this text-dependent question: What happened in the story?
-Why couldn't the elephant share his ice cream?
+How did the characters understand each other and work together?
 Use information from the story.
 Close your eyes and massage your brains and think about your answer.
-How did the children find the bear?
+What happened in the story?
+How did the characters understand each other and work together?
 Be ready to share with a partner.
 Turn to the person next to you (different from our last session) and take turns sharing your thinking.